 Mike Rogers represents the Third Congressional District of Alabama and was first elected to the United States House of Representatives in November 2002.
-Mike grew up as the son of a textile worker and fireman, and is a fifth generation resident of East Alabama.
+Mike grew up as the son of a textile worker and fireman, and is a sixth generation resident of East Alabama.
 He graduated from Saks High School and attended Jacksonville State University.
 There he earned an undergraduate degree in Political Science and a Masters of Public Administration.

 Mike was elected as the first Republican and youngest member of the Calhoun County Commission at 28 years old.
 During his time on the commission, he also worked for The United Way in Calhoun County.
 He and his wife, Beth, worked their way through the Birmingham School of Law at night, and after graduating with honors, he began a general law practice in Anniston and later started his own firm.
 He has also been a small business owner.

 Mike and Beth have been married for over 30 years.
 They reside in Weaver and attend the same church, Saks Baptist, that Mike's grandfather attended.
 Mike and Beth have three children, Emily, Evan and Elliot.